Merck Finck Privatbankiers: Operations

 The main focus of business activity is the consulting and management of large assets with a private or entrepreneurial background.

 The offer ranges from strategic asset planning and asset management to advice on asset and company succession, family office and foundation consultancy.

-This Luxembourg parent KBL epb enables the bank to initiate and conduct cross-border transactions throughout the euro area.
+This Luxembourg parent Quintet Private Bank enables the bank to initiate and conduct cross-border transactions throughout the euro area.

-KBL European Private Bankers owns private banks in Belgium, France, United Kingdom, the Netherlands, the Principality of Monaco and the Grand Duchy of Luxembourg.
+The Quintet group owns private banks in Belgium, Denmark, Germany, United Kingdom, the Netherlands and the Grand Duchy of Luxembourg.

 Shareholders

-The bank is wholly owned by the European private banking group KBL European Private Bankers (KBL epb), which in turn is owned by private investors from Qatar through the Precision Capital holding.
+Merck Finck is wholly owned by the European private banking group Quintet, which in turn is owned by private investors through the Precision Capital holding.

 Locations

-The bank is represented at 15 locations throughout Germany.
+The bank is represented at 10 locations throughout Germany.
 In addition to the parent company in Munich, private bankers are present in a broad network throughout the republic.